Rate this product

 If you get one or more Zigamazoos, you can have tons of fun with your friends and family members.
 When you want to sneak up on a family member or friend and scare them, you can simply squeeze your Zigamazoo near their ear.
 Once they find out it's a stuffed toy, you'll likely get at least a chuckle out of them.
 If your friends also have Zigamazoos, you can use them when you're video chatting via your smartphones or computers, and have them "chat" to each other, too.
 They're safe to take outdoors, so besides playing with them inside, you can bring them to the beach, park or even the backyard for added entertainment.

 The cost of Zigamazoo is $14.95 plus $4.95 shipping.
-The special TV offer allows you to receive a second Zigamazoo by paying the extra shipping fee of $4.95 for a total price of $24.85.
+The special TV offer allows you to receive a second Zigamazoo by paying an extra fee of $4.95 for a total price of $24.85.

 Among the six different Zigamazoo characters, both boys and girls will find ones that appeal to them.
 The cat and raccoon come in shades of pink and purple, colors that young girls often like.
 A young boy, on the other hand, may prefer a brown and yellow dog or a brown monkey.